 Flexible organising structures refer to the ability of our organising to adapt to reflect the needs of various kinds of activity.
 The practice of informal, affinity-based organizing is one that has developed to respond specifically to this need.
 In an informal (as in, without a fixed form) network, individuals communicate about their ideas and intentions, and affinity groups form around a specific project or around a shared desire to intervene on a common basis.
-The strength here is that it's very easy to initiate projects of various risk levels with security culture practices adapted to each.
-As well, there is an element of need-to-know incorporated automatically, in that only those involved in the organizing know its details or who is involved, unless those people decide otherwise.
+The strength if someone can't or won't go along, or if you turn up something that requires you to rethink your trust in the person.